aureus123/catalogs/README.md

 - *gen_tycho2_north* and *gen_tycho2_south*: See README in [tycho2](tycho2) folder, also see the [gallery](gallery) folder
 - Python scripts: *find_const*, *gen_atlas*, *gen_ppm_hd* and *keep_nearest*, *cross_likelihood*
 (you can see description of them in the comments of their source code).
 - Folder *cd*: Contains footnote extractions from CD (color and double stars).
 Declinations -22 to -24 were manually extracted, while -25 to -31 were extracted by IA, see [findings.md](scans/findings.md).
+Subsequently, additional entries found in the corrigenda to Volume XVIII (pg.
+LIV–LVI) were added.
 - Folder *scans*: Contains Python scripts and scan extractions from CD (footnotes) and GC (references), see [findings.md](scans/findings.md).
 - Folder *estim*: Unrelated project having a calibration pipeline in Python for doing photometry, see [README.md](estim/README.md).